ThunbergOlle/web-api-steam/README.md

 - appid: The appid you want to get the global achievements for
 - callback: Callback function
     - err: If there are any errors here they will be!
-    - data: The data recieveded
+    - data: The data received

 ```js
 SteamApi.getPlayerBans(steam64id, apikey, (err, data) => {})